tsingmessage/tsingmessage.github.io/_projects/3_project.md

 img: assets/img/0031.jpg
 importance: 3
 category: methodology
-related_publications: 24th international conference on Medical Image Computing and Computer Assisted Intervention
+related_publications: 24th international conference on Medical Image Computing and Computer Assisted Intervention, arXiv2023
 ---

 AI has greatly enhanced medical image analysis, yet its use in epidemiological imaging studies remains limited due to visualization challenges in non-linear models and confounder control.
 Addressing this, we introduce an AI method emphasizing semantic feature interpretation and resilience against multiple confounders.
 Our approach's merits are tested in three scenarios: 1) extracting confounder-free features from a 2D synthetic dataset; 2) assessing the link between prenatal alcohol exposure and children's facial shapes using 3D mesh data; 3) exploring the relationship between global cognition and brain images with a 3D MRI dataset.